 Our firm has played a major role in this project since its inception.
-Following the competition award for the redevelopment of the site, we provided design support to Studio Daniel Libeskind, completing a series of building massing and feasibility studies, as well as test fits for the various development parcels of the overall site.
-In 2005, Silverstein engaged AAI Architects, P.C. as the Architect of Record for Towers 2, 3 and 4 designed by Foster + Partners, Rogers Stirk Harbour & Partners, and Maki and Associates, respectively.
-OUr firm was also the Associate Architect for the Memorial Museum Pavilion.
+Following the competition award for the redevelopment of the site, we provided design support to Studio Daniel Libeskind during the master planning phase, completing a series of building massing and feasibility studies, as well as test fits for the various development parcels of the overall site.
+The master plan for the 16-acre site included four towers, a Transportation Hub, Visitors Pavilion, Memorial Museum, and Memorial and provided the guidelines for infrastructure, transportation, sustainability standards, and security strategies for the future buildings on the site.